peteroupc/html3dutil/doc/Surface.md

 <a name='Surface_evaluate'></a>
 ### Surface#evaluate(u, v)

-Finds the position of this surface at the given u- and v-coordinates.
+Finds the position of this surface at the specified u- and v-coordinates.

 #### Parameters